 How to bond magnets

-Structural acrylic adhesives – surface activated acrylic adhesives are often preferred for high-speed motor production due to the very fast set times.
+Many high speed motor producers prefer surface activated acrylic adhesives due to the very fast set times.
 Alternatively, two component external mix systems are available for a one step process.

 Examples of Permabond surface activated acrylic line include: